 The Childress Doctoral Entrance Fellowship was established in 2016 through the generous bequest of the Dr. Max E. Childress, (MD.
 C.M.
 1940).
 The Childress fellowships are awarded to the three top ranked applicants accepted to our Ph.D.program (CGPA> 3.70) and are valued at $32,000 for the first year of doctoral studies in Physiology and are non-renewable.
 The Childress endowment contributes $20,000 and the graduate supervisor contributes $12,000, for a total $32,000 award.
 No application is required since this award is determined at the time of review of Admission applications.
 Students who already have an existing scholarship will not qualify for this award.
-Non-Quebec Canadian M.Sc. and International M.Sc. and Ph.D. students awarded the Childress Entrance Fellowship remain eligible for the GEF, as available.
+Non-Quebec Canadian M.Sc. and International M.Sc. and Ph.D. students awarded the Childress Entrance Fellowship remain eligible for partial GEF support, depending on availability of funds

 In the case where there are fewer than three qualified Ph.D students, the top ranked applicants accepted to the M.Sc. program (CGPA>3.70) will be considered.
 The Childress M.Sc.
 Entrance Fellowship is valued at $27,000 for the first year of M.Sc. studies and is non-renewable. the Childress endowment contributes $15,000 and the graduate supervisor contributes $12,000, for a total $27,000 award for the first year of M.Sc. studies and is non-renewable.
 No application is required since this award is determined at the time of review of Admission Applications.
 Students who already have an existing scholarship will not qualify for this award.
-Non-Quebec Canadian M.Sc. and International M.Sc and Ph.D. students awarded the Childress remain eligible for the GEF, as available.
+Non-Quebec Canadian M.Sc. and International M.Sc and Ph.D. students awarded the Childress remain eligible for partial GEF, support, depending on availability of funds.

 The Birks award was established in 2008 through a generous bequest of Dr. Richard I. Birks (B.A.
 1949, M.Sc.
 1954, Ph.D.
 1957) past Professor of Physiology.
-The Birks Fellowship is awarded to the fourth ranked applicant accepted to the Ph.D. or M.Sc. programs and is generally valued at $27,000, subject to available funds, for the first year of graduate studies in Physiology and is non-renewable.
-The Birks endowment contributes ~$15,000 and the graduate supervisor contributes $12,000, for a total $27,000 award.
+The Birks Fellowship is awarded to the fourth ranked applicant accepted to the Ph.D. or M.Sc. programs and is generally valued at $25,000-$27,000, (subject to available funds), for the first year of graduate studies in Physiology and is non-renewable.
+The Birks endowment contributes ~$13,000 (subject to change from year to year) and the graduate supervisor contributes $12,000, for a total $25,000 award (subject to change from year to year).
 No application is required since this award is determined at the time of review of Admission Applications.
 Students who have an existing scholarship will not qualify for this award.
-Non-Quebec Canadian M.Sc. and International M.Sc. and Ph.D. students awarded the R. I Birks Fellowship remain eligible for the GEF, as available.
+Non-Quebec Canadian M.Sc. and International M.Sc. and Ph.D. students awarded the R. I Birks Fellowship remain eligible for partial GEF support, depending on availability of funds.

 Fellowships & Awards